DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-degree-apprenticeships.md

 navigation_title: If you want to do a teaching apprenticeship
 navigation_description: A teacher degree apprenticeship (TDA) lets you work at a school and earn a salary while getting a degree and qualified teacher status (QTS).
 talk_to_us: false
+expander:
+  teacher-degree-apprenticeships:
+    title: teacher degree apprenticeships
+    text: You can only do a teacher degree apprenticeship (TDA) if you've been a resident in England for the last 3 years or more.
 ---
 If you do not already have an undergraduate degree, you may be eligible to do a teacher degree apprenticeship (TDA), a new route to become a qualified teacher.